lupyuen/lupyuen.github.io/src/loader.md

 -   [__"Flashing Firmware to BL602"__](https://lupyuen.github.io/articles/flash)

-Finally we really know what's inside!
+Finally we know what's inside!

 _What happens after the Flashing Image has been written to Embedded Flash?_